Code-Scooter/MERN-Amazona/README.md

 # MERN AMAZONA

-Today, I am very exctied to start a new project to pursue my software engineer career
+Today, I am very exctied to start a new project to pursue my software engineer career.

-//
-I wanna build a full stack project which this website maybe like Amazon to sell something / here we go!
+So I wanna build a full stack project which this website maybe like Amazon to sell something.

-/
+here we go!

 # DAY 1